RUSH-LAB/LSHUniqueEntityEstimator/README.md

 LSHE is the proposed estimator.
 RR is the reduction ratio of the number of sampled pairs used in the estimation out of total possible pairs.

-An example script: run_script.sh will produce the estimation comparison plot of the in the paper.
+An example script run_script.sh will produce the estimation comparison plot of the similar to that in our paper.
 Note here "--id" option needs to change when the parameters setting for Config.txt changes to produce the plot in the paper.